Family and Medical Leave

 If you are entitled to leave, but your employer does not allow you to take leave, or does not reinstate you to an identical position after the leave, you may have a case for unlawful interference with your leave.
 Employees who take leave also have the right to be free from retaliation for taking leave.

-Rob Wiley, P.C. has offices in Dallas, Austin, and San Antonio.
+Rob Wiley, P.C. has an office in Dallas.
 If your employer has interfered with your right to take medical leave to care for a family member, or retaliated against you for taking leave, please contact us immediately.
 Our Texas employment lawyers are experienced and will fight for your rights.